Apollo-Protocol/information-requirement-methodology/faq.md

 ##	Where can I get help?

 Documentation and other supporting material will be produced as the IMF is developed.
-The National Digital Twin Programme is here to help so please get in touch to ask questions and to find communities that are on the same journey.
+The [Apollo Protocol](https://digitaltwinhub.co.uk/networks/29-the-apollo-protocol/) is supporting this space so please get in touch to ask questions and to find communities that are on the same journey.

 ## Can I get involved in pilot activities or the development of the RDL?

 Having a go is the best way to learn.
-You don’t need to wait but there will be opportunities to participate in pilot activities that will help community development and allow sharing of developing expertise and experience.
+You don’t need to wait but there will be opportunities to help community development and allow sharing of developing expertise and experience.

 ##	I have invested a lot in my current information systems, do I need to start again?